 Let’s look at some of the early candidates Kansas City Chiefs general manager Scott Pioli may look at to replace Todd Haley, who was fired Monday.
-There will be many more names to surface, but here are names that could interest the Chiefs, listed in alphabetical order:
+Many more names will surface, but here are a few who could interest the Chiefs, listed in alphabetical order:

 Tom Cable, assistant coach, Seattle Seahawks